-We will negotiate a settlement for you at that appeals hearing.
+We will negotiate a settlement and propose adjustments for you at that appeals hearing.
 If a settlement is reached, then the IRS Appeals Officer will issue a Form 870, Consent to Proposed Tax Adjustment.
-By signing this formal document, you agree to pay the amount of the settlement, and you can no longer challenge the existing tax issue and/or tax case.
+By signing this formal document, you agree to pay the amount of the settlement.
+In return, you can no longer challenge the existing tax issue and/or tax case.

 If the appeals officer agrees with the IRS, you have the option of challenging the IRS in court.
 If you choose to pursue the issue in court, you can pay the amount of tax in dispute and file the appropriate documentation in a U.S. District Court or the Court of Federal Claims for a refund.
 If you are unable to or refuse to pay the tax, then only the U.S. Tax Court has jurisdiction over your case.